Antenna Plots

 The sheets contains a macro to perform the required 'Data copy' function:

 Next the data needs to be pasted into Notepad (or other text editor), and then using 'Save as' select 'File type' to be 'All Files', and enter 'Your_name.ant' as the file name.
-The file can then be saved in the RM Antenna folder for use.
+The file can then be saved in the Radio Mobile Antenna folder for use.

 This spreadsheet is protected to avoid entries into critical areas, but your data can be manually copied from the Yellow and Tan areas of the 'C' column if required - all 720 entries - hence the macro!